HMS Dunedin: Second World War

 On 15 June 1941, Dunedin captured the German tanker Lothringen and gathered some highly classified Enigma cipher machines that she carried.
 The Royal Navy reused Lothringen as the fleet oiler Empire Salvage.
 Dunedin went on to capture three Vichy French vessels, Ville de Rouen off Natal, the merchant ship Ville de Tamatave east of the Saint Paul's Rocks, and finally, D'Entrecasteaux.

+Dunedin was part of the escort of Convoy WS 5A when it was attacked by the German heavy cruiser Admiral Hipper on 25 December 1940.
+The attack was repulsed by other ships of the escort, without losses to the convoy.